In this chapter we are going to finish with the historical part of the story. Beginning with Chapter 9, we move on to the practical material.

 Perhaps I should edit the page and add heating costs.
 In other words: why did urban decay happen?
 It just did.
 Answer unclear—ask again later.

-Our aim today is to restore narrative coherence to the 20th century, ridding it of mystical obfuscations, poltergeists, and winds of change.
+Our aim in this chapter is to restore narrative coherence to the 20th century, ridding it of mystical obfuscations, poltergeists, and winds of change.
 In UR’s 20th century, when things happen, they generally happen for a reason.
 The reason is generally the obvious reason.

 Consider the paradox of the 25th-century historian.
 To him, which is the more complex century in European history?
 The 20th, or the 12th?
 If anything, it must be the 12th.
 For the student of history is also the student of government.
 And there were far more independent units of government in Europe in the 12th century, than in the 20th.
 Which makes for more intricate patterns of interaction.
 Which makes for more history.